yanghengtang/tp/docs/DeveloperGuide.md

 **Use case: UC08 Add a doctor**

 **MSS**

-1. User requests to list doctors
-2. MediConnect shows a list of doctor
-3. User requests to add a specific doctor to the list
+1. User requests to add a specific doctor to the system.
-4. MediConnect adds the specific doctor to the list
+2. MediConnect adds the specific doctor to the system.

     Use case ends.

 **Extensions**

-* 3a.MediConnect detects that the arguments provided to add a doctor is invalid.
+* 1a.
+MediConnect detects that the arguments provided to add a doctor is invalid.
-    * 3a1.
+    * 1a1.
 MediConnect shows an error message.
-    * 3a2 MediConnect requests for the correct input
+    * 1a2.
+MediConnect requests for the correct input

       Use case resumes at step 3.
-* 3b.
+* 1b.
 MediConnect detects that doctor to be added already exists in the system
-   * 3b1.
+   * 1b1.
 MediConnect shows an error message.

      Use case ends.